ebranlard/vim-matlab-behave/README.markdown

 Mappings
 ------------------------------------------------

+Mappings are activated by default.
+Mappings are defined in the "matlab_behave.vim". (look for Mappings in this file)
+- To desactivate the mappings add in your vimrc:

+    let g:matlab_behave_mapping_kind=-1

+- To switch between the different kinds of mapping, change the value of the variable above.
-Mappings are defined in the "matlab_behave.vim". (look for Mappings in this file) The author prefer more "vim-like" mappings that do not require lifting up the hands: ",k" and ",m" respectively to run cell or run script.
+The "kind=1" mappings are the one prefered by the author (more "vim-like", they do not require lifting up the hands: ",k" and ",m" respectively to run cell or run script)

-Feel free to change these mappings, or uncomment the one above that are the "matlab ones".
+The "kind=0" mappings are the "matlab ones"